danroshko/koa-sbv/README.md

 One way is to use koa-sbv middleware that patches `ctx` object and makes `ctx.validate` and `ctx.validateQuery` available in next middleware functions.

+* every parameter that wasn't declared will be removed.
+* an error with 400 status code will be thrown if validation fails

 *Note: does't support koa 1.x*

 ```javascript